Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep your infant’s nose clear, using a rubber bulb suction device to remove mucus as needed.
 Avoid over-aggressively suctioning as this may cause more swelling and discomfort.

 Run a cool-mist humidifier or vaporizer in your child’s room to keep the air moist and nasal passages clear.

 Don't let anyone smoke near your child.

 Treat your child’s fever with acetaminophen (Children’s Tylenol).
 In infants 6 months or older, you may use ibuprofen (Children’s Motrin) instead to help reduce the fever.
 (Never give aspirin to a child under age 18.
 It could cause a rare but serious condition called Reye’s syndrome.)

 Most children get over colds and flu on their own in time, with rest and care from you.
-If your child shows any of the following signs, he or she may need a doctor’s attention.
+If your child shows any of the following signs, he or she may need a health care provider's attention.
 Call the doctor if your child:

 Has nausea or vomiting; can’t keep even small amounts of liquid down.